gaston11276/playercharacters/README.md

 Please let me know what you think.
 I am grateful for any suggestion of improvement or just ideas of any kind.

-## Installation
-Install the plugin into your server from the [NFive Hub](https://hub.nfive.io/gaston11276/playercharacters): `nfpm install gaston11276/playercharacters`
-# playercharacters